The ideal size for a monitor mainly depends on its resolution and how far you’re sitting from the screen.

-Wondering what’s the perfect monitor size for gaming?
+Wondering what the perfect monitor size is for gaming?

-Well, it all boils down to the screen resolution/monitor size ratio or more precisely – pixel density which is measured in pixels per inch (PPI).
+Well, it all boils down to the relation between screen resolution and size – or more precisely, pixel density, which is measured in pixels per inch (PPI).

-Nowadays, you shouldn’t get anything lesser than a 24-inch monitor with 1920×1080 resolution; luckily, such monitors are very affordable.
+Nowadays, you shouldn’t get anything smaller than a 24-inch monitor with 1920×1080 resolution; luckily, such monitors are rather affordable.

-If you were to sit a bit further away from the monitor, the pixels wouldn’t be as noticeable which may be acceptable for gaming, that is until you want to read or type something.
+If you were to sit a bit further away from the monitor, the pixels wouldn’t be as noticeable, which may be acceptable for gaming.

 Best Monitor Size for 1440p

-There are plenty 32-inch 1440p monitors available as well.
-In this case, you get the same picture clarity you get with a 24-inch 1080p monitor, but many find 32-inch monitor too big for gaming as you have to move your head around a lot.
+There are plenty of 32-inch 1440p monitors available as well.
+In this case, you get the same picture clarity you would get with 24-inch 1080p monitors, but many find 32-inch monitors too big for competitive FPS gaming as you have to move your head around a lot.
 For graphically-oriented games, 32″ displays are great.

 Best Monitor Size for 4K

-When it comes to 4K Ultra HD resolution, many will disagree that a 27-inch or a 28-inch monitor is large enough.
-Since the resolution is so high, everything on the monitor will be small which means you’ll have to scale the interface for text to be readable.
+When it comes to 4K Ultra HD resolution, many will argue that a 27-inch or 28-inch monitor is large enough.
+Since the resolution is so high, everything on the monitor will be small, which means you’ll have to scale the interface for text to be readable.

-Ultrawide monitors feature a 21:9 aspect ratio as opposed to the standard 16:9.
-The extra horizontal space along with the usually curved screen wrap your peripheral vision for a wider field of view and a more immersive gaming experience.
+Ultrawide monitors feature a 21:9 or 32:9 aspect ratio as opposed to the standard 16:9.
+The extra horizontal space, along with the usually curved screen, wraps your peripheral vision for a wider field of view and a more immersive gaming experience.

 - 23-inch to 25-inch: 1080p